 UPDATE – THIS IS A NEW VIDEO I MADE.
 It is not the same size as the table in this post.
 But very similar.

-The complete plans can be found on Ana's site and there is a downloadable PDF.
+The complete plans in building this awesome DIY Rustic and Bold Farm Table table can be found on Ana's site and there is a downloadable PDF.
 Ana White and Whitney from Shanty-2-Chic partnered on creating the plans.
 The project is fairly simple and will take about a day to assemble + finishing time.

 Modifications: The only modifications I made to Ana's plans were for the top.
 I used four 2×8's and 1 2×10 for the top of the table.
 I used a 2×8 for the breadboard ends as well.